trzy/Supermodel/Docs/README.txt

 The constant force threshold specifies how strong a constant force command must be before it is sent to the controller as a vibration effect (whose strength is determined by XInputConstForceMax).
-The default values are shown above and will require calibration by the user on a game-by-game basis.
+The default values are shown above and will require calibration by the user on a game-by-game basis to achieve the best feel.

 ============================